strategineer/personal-website/content/bin/rpg/glogm.md

 damage (roll twice the number of dice and add any bonuses twice).

-On an unmodi�ed Attack roll of 20, the attack automatically misses.
+On an unmodified Attack roll of 20, the attack automatically misses.
 Further penalties may apply if the situation is risky.
-A critical failure in a one-on-one �ght in a clear meadow might just be a miss.
+A critical failure in a one-on-one fight in a clear meadow might just be a miss.
 A critical failure in a tight corridor, with allies and enemies jostling together, might result in an ally being hit, a weapon being dropped, or the attacker falling prone.